Essential Guide to Australian Standards for Safe Working at Heights

 AS 1891: Industrial Fall-Arrest Systems and Devices

-Design and Performance: The standard stipulates design requirements for fall-arrest systems, ensuring they can withstand forces during a fall, which can reach up to 6,000 Newtons in some instances.
+ms, ensuring they can withstand forces during a fall that can reach up to 6,000 Newtons in some cases.

-Testing and Maintenance: Regular testing and maintenance of fall protection equipment are required to confirm their reliability and safety.
+Testing and Maintenance: Regular testing and maintenance of fall protection equipment are required to confirm theitsliability and safety.
 For example, gear should be inspected at least every six months or after any significant fall.

-User Training: Training is emphasized, ensuring that users of fall-arrest systems understand how to use the equipment properly.
-A survey showed that proper training can reduce workplace accidents by up to 30%.
+User Training: Training is emphasised to ensure users of fall-arrest systems understand proper equipment use.
+Studies show that effective training can reduce workplace accidents by up to 30%.

-Grasping AS 1891 is essential for anyone engaged in working at heights training in WA, as it sets a benchmark for safety practices.
+Grasping AS 1891 is essential for anyone undertaking work-at-heights training in WA, as it sets a benchmark for safety practices.

 Work Health and Safety (WHS) Regulations